Flusha

-Robin Rönnquist (born August 12, 1993), better known as flusha, is a Swedish professional Counter-Strike: Global Offensive player.
+Robin Rönnquist (born August 12, 1993), better known as flusha, is a Swedish former professional Counter-Strike: Global Offensive player.
 He previously played for teams such as fnatic and Cloud9. flusha has won 3 CS:GO majors: Dreamhack Winter 2013, ESL One Katowice 2015 and ESL One Cologne 2015.

 Professional career

 Counter-Strike 1.6

 flusha started playing Counter-Strike professionally in 2011.
 His team qualified, for Dreamhack Winter 2011, but ended up exiting out in the group stage.
 His teams did not qualify for any other significant events in 1.6.

 Early Years in CS:GO

 After transitioning to CS:GO, flusha wandered around many Swedish teams, including Epsilon eSports and Western Wolves. flusha was a part of the first lineup which defeated Ninjas in Pyjamas (Nip), the dominant team at the time, in an online match. flusha's team developed a reputation of being "onliners," a derogative term used to describe teams which perform better in online matches than ones in a LAN environment (LANs are used to describe tournaments where players play in the same building against each other).
 In March 2013, the team flusha was on at the time, Epsilon was disqualified RaidCall EMS One #1 after one of his teammates, Jerry "xelos" Råberg was found to be cheating.
 Epsilon finished 2nd at Dreamhack Summer 2013, placing behind Nip.
 The team was soon dropped, even after this result.
 They ended up being signed by fnatic, an organisation which has traditionally been behind the top Swedish rosters.